 Brands can find and track Key Opinion Leader (KOL) intel in real-time with market intelligence in Quid.
 And they need to!
-Key Opinion Leaders (KOLs) are the way to consumers’ hearts.
-Although consumer engagement is a brand’s central focus.
-Consumers are increasingly more interested in direct to consumer (D2C) companies.
+Key Opinion Leaders (KOLs) are the way to consumers’ hearts, after all.
+And although consumer engagement is a brand’s central focus, consumers are increasingly more interested in direct to consumer (D2C) companies.
 So, understanding how – and who – directs the purchase conversation becomes vital.
 Here’s how to do precisely that!

 What is a KOL and Why are They Important?

 Key Opinion Leaders (KOLs) are leading voices in a category.
 They’re the names everyone in your industry knows, as they’re often quoted in articles found in top tier publications.
 KOLs have been in the industry for a good bit of time and have created solid reputations for really knowing their stuff.
 A nod from a key opinion leader can direct lots of attention – and, so too, can a frown.
 It’s important to be on the love end of that equation!

 Many CPG brands are capturing niche segments with fun, interactive offerings.
 P&G created the #DistanceDance with a TikTok influencer, encouraging that site’s predominantly Gen Z audience to stay home.
 And Fruity Pebbles is helping parents keep kids occupied, while supporting artists at the same time, with its Daily Yabba Dabba Doo!
 Selected artists are paid $1,500 for creating short videos showcasing a simple craft:

 Having the right idea for a brand’s specific audience is key here.
 And we see many taking this direct to consumer (D2C) approach to generate consumer love and awareness.
 There’s nothing about sales here, nor should there be – the connection is what counts.
 And is what every business needs to consider, else they gloss past the D2C threat.